plasmodic/ecto/doc/source/overview/modules.rst

     )

 Where ``module.cpp`` is the recommended idiom for defining your ecto module.
-It will contain very little code and use the :cmacro:`ECTO_DEFINE_MODULE`.
+It will contain very little code and use the :c:macro:`ECTO_DEFINE_MODULE`.
 A typical ``module.cpp`` will look like:

   .. code-block:: c++